 STAYING AHEAD OF EXCLUSIONS

 The OIG constantly expands its exclusion authority and without active research of regulatory requirements and exclusion lists, healthcare organizations can easily face compliance issues.
-The best practice for finding exclusions is to search the SAM exclusion list together with the OIG exclusion list and get all available information on excluded, sanctioned and debarred individuals or companies.
+The best practice for finding exclusions is to search the SAM exclusion list together with the OIG exclusion list and get all available information on excluded, sanctioned, and debarred individuals or companies.
 In addition to this, providers need to stay in accordance with their state’s requirements and check their own Medicaid exclusion lists.
 According to Section 6501 of the Affordable Care Act (ACA), if a provider or entity is excluded under any state Medicaid database, that provider or entity should be excluded from participating in all states.

 Checking all employees and entities against every available exclusion list on a regular basis can be difficult and time-consuming, especially for health care organizations that employ and contract hundreds of individuals.
-However, many of these checks from multiple sources can now be automated, saving healthcare providers critical time and money while also reducing risk of non-compliance.
-An exclusion screening solution ensures screening of all employees, vendors, and subcontractors against the OIG exclusion list and SAM exclusion list prior to hiring or contracting, followed by regular screenings afterwards.
+However, many of these checks from multiple sources can now be automated, saving healthcare providers critical time and money while also reducing the risk of non-compliance.
+An exclusion screening solution ensures screening of all employees, vendors, and subcontractors against the OIG exclusion list and SAM exclusion list prior to hiring or contracting, followed by regular screenings afterward.
 As a result, healthcare providers are immediately notified about sanctions and disciplinary actions against individuals and entities, allowing them to meet all compliance requirements and considerably minimize the time and money spent on these arduous procedures.Learn how to put technology to use, achieve healthcare compliance, and reduce costs and resources necessary for efficient exclusion screening.